 Most school districts will only hire principals who have prior experience teaching.
 Education requirements for this profession typically include a master's degree in a field related to education or administration.
 Like teachers, principals also have to meet state licensure requirements, but the licensure process may be different for principals, since they are administrators and not active teachers.
 Prior to employment, candidates may have to submit to background checks.

-The amount of job growth predicted for this career field between 2012 and 2022 was 6%, per the BLS.
+The amount of job growth predicted for this career field between 2018 and 2028 was 4%, per the BLS.
 Budgetary cutbacks and economic issues seriously affect job growth for principals, and as more districts opt to build fewer new schools, the need for principals may decrease.
-In terms of average annual salary statistics for education administrators, which is a general category that does include principals, in 2013 the BLS reported that these professionals earned $90,670.
+In terms of median annual salary statistics for education administrators, which is a general category that does include principals, in 2018 the BLS reported that these professionals earned $95,310.